By the end of this section, you will be able to:

 Catlin routinely painted Native Americans in a supposedly aboriginal state.
 In Attacking the Grizzly Bear, the hunters do not have rifles and instead rely on spears.
 Such a portrayal stretches credibility as Native peoples had long been exposed to and adopted European weapons.
 Indeed, the painting’s depiction of Native people riding horses, which were introduced by the Spanish, makes clear that, as much as Catlin and White viewers wanted to believe in the primitive and savage Native, the reality was otherwise.

 In Wi-jún-jon, Pigeon's Egg Head (The Light) Going To and Returning From Washington, the viewer is shown a before and after portrait of Wi-jún-jon, who tried to emulate White dress and manners after going to Washington, DC.
 What differences do you see between these two representations of Wi-jún-jon?
-Do you think his attempt to imitate Whites was successful?
+Do you think his attempt to imitate White people was successful?
 Why or why not?
 What do you think Catlin was trying to convey with this depiction of Wi-jún-jon’s assimilation?

 THE INDIAN REMOVAL ACT